imwexpex/react-native-starter/README.md

 WIP
 =
-RNStarter repo for bootstrapping RN projects
+react-native-starter repo for bootstrapping RN projects =
-=

 **Current list of used libs:**